Everything you need to know...

 Catherine has worked at Sheffield Hallam since 2009 as a Senior Lecturer in Quantity Surveying.

-Employability is embedded throughout the course, and modules have been designed to reflect the demands of both the professional body and relevant industry employers.
-This is supported by the University Employment and Careers Service, departmental employment advisors and departmental initiatives, such as the department careers day.
+Employability is embedded throughout the course – modules have been designed to reflect the demands of both the professional body and relevant industry employers.
+This is supported by the university’s employment and careers service, departmental employment advisers and events such as the department careers day.

 Where will I study?

 You study at City Campus through a structured mix of lectures, seminars and practical sessions as well as access to digital and online resources to support your learning.

 City Campus is located in the heart of Sheffield, within minutes of the train and bus stations.